letheanVPN/lthn-app-vpn/README.md

 ```

 ## Management interface
-Dispatcher has management interface available by default in /opt/itns/var/run/mgmt.
+The dispatcher has a management interface available by default in */opt/itns/var/run/mgmt*.
-You can manually add or remove authids and see its status.
+You can manually add or remove authids and query its status.
 ```
 echo "help" | socat stdio /opt/itns/var/run/mgmt
 show authid [authid]